Configure Logging

 Creating a Log Source

 To send logs to AppSignal, you'll first need to configure your log sources.
 Your application could have many log sources, like a database or app process.
 You will need to do this once per log source.
-For example, if you want to send MongoDB and Nginx logs to AppSignal, you'd need to create a source for each of these integrations.
+For example, if you want to send MongoDB and NGINX logs to AppSignal, you'd need to create a source for each of these integrations.

 Screenshot of Logging Sources page